vd-wro/VD26/docs/11_other_resources.md

 * **Pivoting Maneuvers**: There are also three pivoting maneuvers executed after obstacle avoidance.
 The appropriate maneuver is chosen according to the robot’s yaw error.

+* **Soldered MPU**: Performance improved significantly by soldering the MPU and avoiding excessive vibrations.

 ## 11.8 Technical Issues and Implemented Remedies

 * **Safe Delay Looping**: This was one of the toughest problems we faced.
 The robot looped during the `safeDelay()` functions infinitely.
 Initially we thought it was a `millis()` or `micros()` saturation problem, but this was not the root cause of the problem.
 After debugging we found out the MPU stopped working arbitrarily, which froze the `safeDelay()` functions that used `updateOrientation()`.
 Two things were implemented for the solution: